 By this time some semblance of routine had been established in the conduct of General Board business.
 For the Department of Foreign Missions it meant meeting for several days ahead of the General Board session to take care of all its business.
 Chief items on the agenda were hearing personal reports from missionaries on furlough, interviewing prospective missionaries including making assignments to the various fields, and drawing up the annual budget.
 The budget requests from the fields, as might be expected, totaled much more than available funds, and determining the allocations to each one was a long and painful process.
 By now the foreign missionary program had become a multimillion-dollar business and was experiencing explosive growth, particularly in the years immediately following World War II.

 In 1964 the name of the Department of Foreign Missions was changed to the Department of World Missions, and further modified in 1976 to Department of World Mission.
-Also in 1976 the title of the operational head of the department was changed to executive director instead of executive secretary, and later was amended to simply director.
+Also in 1976, the title of the operational head of the department was changed to executive director instead of executive secretary.
+That title was later amended to simply director.

 In the major restructuring of the General Board in 1980, the World Mission Department was the least affected of all.
 In line with the new terminology, however, it was renamed the Division of World Mission, further modified in 1982 to World Mission Division.